Zulko/moviepy/README.md

 # Import everything needed to edit video clips
 from moviepy import *

-# Load file example.mp4 and extract only the subclip from 00:00:10 to 00:00:20
+# Load file example.mp4 and keep only the subclip from 00:00:10 to 00:00:20
 clip = VideoFileClip("long_examples/example2.mp4").with_subclip(10, 20)

-# Reduce the audio volume to 80% of his original volume
+# Reduce the audio volume to 80% of its original volume
 clip = clip.with_multiply_volume(0.8)

 # Generate a text clip.
 You can customize the font, color, etc.
 txt_clip = TextClip(font="example.ttf", text="Big Buck Bunny", font_size=70, color='white')

-# Say that you want it to appear for 10s at the center of the screen
+#The text clip should appear for 10s at the center of the screen
-txt_clip = txt_clip.with_position('center').with_duration(10)
+txt_clip = txt_clip.with_duration(10).with_position('center')

 # Overlay the text clip on the first video clip
 video = CompositeVideoClip([clip, txt_clip])